 Begins day after ovulation and lasts 8 days (which is Day 15 to Day 22 in a 28-day cycle)

-Make this week better: Progesterone makes many women more sensitive to blood sugar dips between meals, which means if you get hungry, you could also get really cranky.
-So, it’s key to eat your regular meals throughout the day–no meal-skipping–and you may also want to keep a nutritious, filling snack (such as a low-fat granola bar or yogurt) nearby so you have something fast to munch on if you notice your tummy start to growl to avoid a sudden mood-killing drop in blood sugar.
+Make this week better: Elevated progesterone makes many women more sensitive to dips in blood sugar between meals, which means if you get hungry, you could also experience sudden anger, frustration or sadness.
+So, it’s key to eat regular meals throughout the day–no meal-skipping or excessive calorie restriction.
+And you may want to keep nutritious snacks (such as low-fat granola bars or yogurt) nearby so you have something quick to munch if you notice your stomach start to growl to avoid a sudden mood-killing drop in blood sugar.

-Make this week better: Your estrogen may cause feel-good brain chemicals to rise and fall, but, hey, it’s not the only thing that impacts these key mood-moderating chemicals!
-You can counter plunging estrogen’s effects and rev positivity by temporarily boosting these brain chemicals back up a variety of ways, for instance, with exercise, doing your favorite activities and treating yourself to something special, like a bubble bath.
+Make this week better: Your estrogen may cause mood-managing brain chemicals to rise and fall, but, hey, it’s not the only thing that impacts these key brain chemicals!
+You can counter plunging estrogen’s effects and rev positivity by temporarily boosting feel-good brain chemicals back up a variety of other ways, for instance, with exercise, doing your favorite hobbies and treating yourself to something special, such as taking a bubble bath.
 Make time to enjoy joy-lifting activities in your day and you’ll increase the likelihood of a happier premenstrual phase.

-Important: If you get intense mood swings, uncontrollable anger, depression and/or anxiety that interferes with your life during your premenstrual week, you could have “premenstrual dysphoric disorder” (PMDD)–a severe form of premenstrual syndrome (PMS).
+Important: If you get intense mood swings, uncontrollable anger, depression and/or anxiety that interferes with your life on your premenstrual days, you could have “premenstrual dysphoric disorder” (PMDD)–a severe form of premenstrual syndrome (PMS).
 If this sounds like you, talk to your healthcare provider about it because there are treatments for it.
 Learn more in my PMDD guide.